lprelot/hello-word/README.md

 # hello-word

-I like purple montains and min rubiks cube.
+I like purple montains and mini rubiks cubes.
 I want to make science more colorful